A first-order method for nonconvex-nonconcave minimax problems under a local Kurdyka-Lojasiewicz condition: An inexact proximal gradient method for problem

 We now present an inexact PG method for solving problem \eqref{intro_problem}.

-\begin{remark} (i) For the initial point $(x^0, y^0)$, Algorithm~\ref{algo_implement:whole} requires that $y^0$ be a nearly optimal solution to the problem $\max_y F(x^0, y)$.
-Although the inner maximization problem $\max_y F(x, y)$ in \eqref{intro_problem} is generally nonconcave for arbitrary $x$, there often exists a particular point $x^0 \in \mathcal{X}$ such that $\max_y F(x^0, y)$ becomes a concave problem in $y$.
-In such cases, $y^0$ can be efficiently computed by solving this concave maximization problem.
-Moreover, even when $\max_y F(x^0, y)$ is nonconcave, it may still be efficiently solvable for some $x^0 \in \mathcal{X}$, depending on the structure of the problem.
+\begin{remark} (i) As for the initial point $(x^0, y^0)$, Algorithm~\ref{algo_implement:whole} requires that $y^0$ be a nearly optimal solution to the problem $\max_y F(x^0, y)$.
+Such a pair $(x^0, y^0)$ can often be found in practice.
+For example, if $x^0 \in \mathcal{X}$ is such that $F(x^0, y)$ is concave in $y$, or satisfies a global or local KL condition over a known neighborhood, then $y^0$ can be obtained by applying a first-order method to the problem $\max_y F(x^0, y)$.

-(ii) Some of the input parameters required by Algorithm~\ref{algo_implement:whole} may not be readily available in practice.
-It would therefore be worthwhile to develop a parameter-free variant of Algorithm~\ref{algo_implement:whole}.
-Alternatively, in practical implementations, one may run the algorithm with a range of trial parameters and continue adjusting them until the algorithm's performance stabilizes. \end{remark}
+(ii) Some of the input parameters required by Algorithm~\ref{algo_implement:whole} may not be available in practice.
+It would therefore be worthwhile to develop a parameter-free or adaptive variant of Algorithm~\ref{algo_implement:whole} in future work.
+Alternatively, in practical implementations, one may run the algorithm with a range of trial parameter values and adjust them until the algorithm’s performance stabilizes. \end{remark}